Goal Keeping in 2019

 But where to start?
 Well, how about reflecting on the year that has passed.
 (Yes, I’m looking at you, 2018.)

 What did you (or your team or company) do that was notable?
 What did you accomplish?
 What are you proud of completing?
-A review of the past year can provide an excellent starting point for 2-3 realistic goals this year.
+A review of the past year can provide an excellent starting point for two to three realistic goals this year.

-Something else to keep in mind: most people tend to overcomplicate goal-setting.
+Something else to keep in mind: Most people tend to overcomplicate goal-setting.
 We were never taught how to set them in the first place, so we tend to worry a good deal about “getting it right.”

 I invite you to let go of that fear.
 You don’t need to know exactly “how” you will reach each goal you’re setting — only that you’re doing so.
 Take a page from 12-step recovery and “act as if.”
 Leave some space for the universe to meet you halfway.